aertslab/SpatialNF/README.md

 Optionally, Squidpy can be used for computing enrichments of co-localized labels.
 And Tangram can also be used to project gene expression from single cell data which will overwrite the count matrix.

-The reference scRNAseq data should be a processed and filtered AnnData object `.h5ad` and contain raw counts, as well as the annotation as `obs` file.
+The reference scRNAseq data should be a processed and filtered AnnData object `.h5ad` and contain raw counts, as well as the annotation as `obs` entry.

 | Pipeline / entry point  | Description |
 | ------------- | ------------- |